h2oai/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

    :height: 480px

 **Note**: To speed up the calculation of AUUC, the predictions are binned into quantile histograms.
 To calculate precision AUUC the more bins the better.
 The more trees usually produce more various predictions and then the algorithm creates histograms with more bins.
 So the algorithm needs more iterations to get meaningful AUUC results.
 You can see in the scoring history table the number of bins as well as the result AUUC.
-There is also Qini coefficient parameter, which reflects the number of bins and then is a better pointer of the model improvement.
+There is also Qini value parameter, which reflects the number of bins and then is a better pointer of the model improvement.
 In the picture below you can see the algorithm stabilized after building 6 trees.
 But it depends on data and model settings on how many trees are necessary.

 .. image:: /images/uplift_scoring_history.png
    :width: 1343px